VenturaNotes/Knowledge/Computer Science/Programming Languages/Rust/O'Reilly/(Home Page) Programming Rust 2nd Edition by O'Reilly.md

 ### (1.3) And Yet Rust is Still Fast
 - “Rust shares the ambitions [[Bjarne Stroustrup]] articulates for C++ in his paper “Abstraction and the C++ Machine Model”:” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=26&annotation=64I7DZ7E))
 	- #resource I wonder what is in his paper
-	- “In general, C++ implementations obey the[[zero-overhead principle]]: What you don’t use, you don’t pay for.
-And further: What you do use, you couldn’t hand code any better.” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=26&annotation=E5RSAW9W))
+	- “In general, C++ implementations obey the[[zero-overhead principle]]: What you don't use, you don't pay for.
+And further: What you do use, you couldn't hand code any better.” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=26&annotation=E5RSAW9W))
 		- #question How can we be so sure that we can't hand code any better
 		- #question What is meant by hand coding
 - “[[Systems programming]] is often concerned with pushing the machine to its limits.” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=26&annotation=XSE7KUPW))
 	- For video games, machine should devote itself to creating best experience for player
 	- For web browsers, efficiency of browser sets the ceiling on what content authors can do
 		- #question what is a content author
-	- “Within the machine’s inherent limitations, as much [[memory]] and [[processor]] attention as possible must be left to the content itself.” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=26&annotation=XR44BJMV))
+	- “Within the machine's inherent limitations, as much [[memory]] and [[processor]] attention as possible must be left to the content itself.” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=26&annotation=XR44BJMV))
-	- “same principle applies to [[operating systems]]: the [[kernels|kernel]] should make the machine’s resources available to user programs, not consume them itself.” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=26&annotation=PCEQ25SZ))
+	- “same principle applies to [[operating systems]]: the [[kernels|kernel]] should make the machine's resources available to user programs, not consume them itself.” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=26&annotation=PCEQ25SZ))
 		- #question give examples of user programs
 - “One can write slow code in any general-purpose language.” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=26&annotation=BMMJLUYA))
 	- #question what is a general-purpose language?
 - Rust is considered fast because if you make the best use of the underlying machines' capabilities, Rust supports you in that effort.
 	- #question how though?
-	- “The language is designed with efficient defaults and gives you the ability to control how memory gets used and how the processor’s attention is spent.” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=26&annotation=UAQHZ5UH))
+	- “The language is designed with efficient defaults and gives you the ability to control how memory gets used and how the processor's attention is spent.” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=26&annotation=UAQHZ5UH))
 		- #question give examples of efficient defaults
 		- #question what is the best way to control memory in rust?
 		- #question How can you manipulate the processor
 			- #question what does a processor even look like?
 ### (1.4) Rust Makes Collaboration Easier
 - Rust has support for code sharing and reuse
-- “Rust’s package manager and build tool, [[Cargo]], makes it easy to use libraries published by others on Rust’s public package repository, the [[crates.io]] website.” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=26&annotation=S2EH9VD9))
+- “Rust's package manager and build tool, [[Cargo]], makes it easy to use libraries published by others on Rust's public package repository, the [[crates.io]] website.” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=26&annotation=S2EH9VD9))
 	- #resource Website might be helpful
-	- “You simply add the library’s name and required version number to a file, and Cargo takes care of downloading the library, together with whatever other libraries it uses in turn, and linking the whole lot together.” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=26&annotation=LX6MAB8A))
+	- “You simply add the library's name and required version number to a file, and Cargo takes care of downloading the library, together with whatever other libraries it uses in turn, and linking the whole lot together.” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=26&annotation=LX6MAB8A))
-- “You can think of Cargo as Rust’s answer to [[NPM]] or [[RubyGems]], with an emphasis on sound version management and reproducible builds.” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=26&annotation=36CLEZCS))
+- “You can think of Cargo as Rust's answer to [[NPM]] or [[RubyGems]], with an emphasis on sound version management and reproducible builds.” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=26&annotation=36CLEZCS))
 - Rust libraries can provide
 	- serialization
 	- HTTP clients and servers
 	- Modern graphics APIs
 - Language designed to support collaboration
-	- “[[Rust]]’s [[Traits]] and [[Generic|generics]] let you create libraries with flexible interfaces so that they can serve in many different contexts.” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=26&annotation=TMMPSBQS))
+	- “[[Rust]]'s [[Traits]] and [[Generic|generics]] let you create libraries with flexible interfaces so that they can serve in many different contexts.” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=26&annotation=TMMPSBQS))
-- “Rust’s standard library provides a core set of fundamental types that establish shared conventions for common cases, making different libraries easier to use together.” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=26&annotation=QFV7VCSD))
+- “Rust's standard library provides a core set of fundamental types that establish shared conventions for common cases, making different libraries easier to use together.” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=26&annotation=QFV7VCSD))
 	- #question more details about rust's standard library
 ## (2) A Tour of Rust
 - Benefits of rust
 	- Safe, performant systems programming
 - A simple calculation on its command-line arguments with unit tests shows Rust's core types and introduces [[Traits]]
-- “[[Rust]]’s promise to prevent undefined behavior with minimal impact on performance influences the design of every part of the system, from the standard data structures like vectors and strings to the way Rust programs use third-party libraries.” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=27&annotation=J2JAXJC4))
+- “[[Rust]]'s promise to prevent undefined behavior with minimal impact on performance influences the design of every part of the system, from the standard data structures like vectors and strings to the way Rust programs use third-party libraries.” ([pdf](zotero://open-pdf/library/items/AJNCXBFI?page=27&annotation=J2JAXJC4))
 ### (2.1) rustup and Cargo
 - Best way to install Rust is to use [[rustup]]
 	- Tool used for managing Rust installations like [[RVM]] for [[Ruby]] or [[NVM]] for [[Node]]